Al Lerner: Cleveland Browns

 In 1998, Lerner purchased the franchise rights of Cleveland Browns of the National Football League paying $530 million, a record for a sports franchise at the time, outdistancing the next closest bid by $30 million.
 The runner-up bid was from Cablevision Systems chairman Charles Dolan and his brother and future Cleveland Indians owner Larry Dolan.

 Prior to that, Lerner held a 5% stake in the old Cleveland Browns franchise.
 In 1995, he assisted his friend at the time Art Modell, former owner of the Browns, in moving Modell's NFL franchise rights from Cleveland to Baltimore.
 Lerner introduced Modell to Baltimore financiers of the deal, and he sat behind on the podium at Modell's press conference announcing the team's move.
 However, many Browns fans were angered after word leaked that Modell's deal to move the Browns to Baltimore was signed on Lerner's private jet.
 One attorney for season ticket holders that had sued Modell later stated, “I view, in many respects, Lerner as big of a culprit in this, if not a bigger one than Modell.
 It was very clear from the stuff that we saw that Lerner egged him on and supported his decision to leave and then tried to run away from responsibility when the shit hit the fan.”
 The two stopped talking shortly thereafter.
 In 1997, Modell paid $32 million to buy out Lerner's stake in the Baltimore Ravens, which had grown to 9%.

-After his death, his wife and son Randy Lerner took over the Browns franchise.
-Lerner's initials were stitched on the sleeves of the Browns' jerseys every season until the 2013 NFL season when they were removed from the jerseys under Jimmy Haslam's new ownership of the team.
+After his death, his wife Norma and son Randy Lerner took over the Browns franchise.
+Lerner's initials were stitched on the sleeves of the Browns jerseys every season until the 2013 NFL season when they were removed from the jerseys under new team owner Jimmy Haslam.

 Personal life and death

 In 1955, Lerner married his wife Norma Wolkoff.
 They were married for 47 years and had two children, business executive Randy Lerner, and Nancy Lerner Beck.
 The Lerners were members of Temple Tifereth-Israel in Cleveland.

 He was extremely private and shunned the limelight.
-He was proud of being a U.S. Marine and flew a Marine Corps flag atop the stadium during the entire time he owned the Browns.
+He was proud of being a United States Marine and flew a Marine Corps flag atop the stadium during the entire time he owned the Browns.
 Additionally, he flew the Cleveland Browns football team flag at all MBNA America corporate sites along with the American flag and State flags.
-Cleveland native and fellow Marine Drew Carey paid tribute to Lerner at the end of a season 8 episode of The Drew Carey Show called "The Dawn Patrol".
+Cleveland native and fellow United States Marine Drew Carey paid tribute to Lerner at the end of a season 8 episode of The Drew Carey Show called "The Dawn Patrol".

 Lerner was diagnosed with brain cancer in 2001 and that May underwent surgery, spending most of his last year in and out of hospitals.
 He died on October 23, 2002, and was buried at Lake View Cemetery in Cleveland, Ohio.